neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 5 - Parsing Data/README.md

-# Lab 5 - Azure ML
+# Lab 5 - Parsing Data
 In this lab we're going to spin up an Azure Machine Learning service.
 We'll then use it to run two notebooks.
 In later a later lab, we'll use it for supervised machine learning with AutoML and MLFlow.
 AutoML attempts to featurize and tune models automatically, simplifying the task of creating a machine learning model.

 ## Create an Azure ML service